-3. System Description
+3 System Description

-Our meeting recognition system was based on a fast (5 times real-time) version of SRI's CTS recognizer, which we augmented and adapted for the meeting task.
-Key aspects of the system are described in the following sections.
+In this section we describe our meeting recognition system.
+Our system was based on a fast (5 times real-time) version of SRI's CTS recognizer.
+Figure 1 shows the key aspects of the system and highlights the adaptations we made to the baseline CTS system.